hunterino/mqtt-client/README.md

 --- | ---
 **go()** | Publish the message

 # Separating elements

-The architecture of the *mqtt-client* let you dislocate the elements between the components of your application.
+The architecture of the *mqtt-client* lets you dislocate the elements between the components of your application.
 For instance, you could connect to the broker on a custom element, publish and/or receive messages inside other custom elements.

 ### Example

 This example shows an ipotetic separation scenario.
-On every custom element you must instantiate the *mqtt-client* but only in one element you had to provide the connection information:
+On every custom element you must instantiate the *mqtt-client* but provide the connection information only once:

 ```html
 <polymer-element name="custom-element-1">